run-ai/docs/docs/admin/researcher-setup/cli-troubleshooting.md

 ### Solution

 Helm utility is not installed.
-See Run:AI CLI Installation documentation.
+See Run:ai CLI Installation documentation.